buttercup/react-formatted-input/README.md

 To install, simply run `npm install @buttercup/react-formatted-input --save` or `yarn add @buttercup/react-formatted-input`.

+### Development

+You can run the Storybook to test the component in your browser, by executing `npm run storybook`.

 ## Usage

 Import the `FormattedInput` class and just drop it in: